Table Of Contents

 There are many benefits that include:

-- Can be used as a method of birth control when no other options are available
+- Good method of birth control when no other options are available

 - May increase closeness and trust between partners

-Sexual activity without intercourse can help women learn how to have orgasms as well as most women can have an orgasm without having vaginal intercourse.
+Sexual activity without penetration can also help women learn how to have orgasms.

-For men outercourse can be enjoyable as it takes the pressure of performing well during vaginal intercourse.
-It can allow men to be erotic with their partners and explore each other’s bodies without any worries of pregnancy or STI’s.
+In addition, outercourse can be enjoyable because it takes the pressure off of performing.
+It can also allow men to be erotic with their partners and explore each other’s bodies without the risk of pregnancy or contracting an STD (sexually transmitted disease).

 Advantages For Teenagers